deadlydog/AutoUpdateProjectsMinimumRequiredClickOnceVersion/ReadMe.md

 # 💬 Project Description

-Automatically force the ClickOnce app to update itself without prompting the user; this is less obtrusive to the user experience when receiving updates, and enhances security by ensuring the latest version is used.
+Automatically force your ClickOnce app to update itself without prompting the user; this is less obtrusive to the user experience when receiving updates, and enhances security by ensuring the latest version is always used.

 This is a PowerShell script that updates the ClickOnce application's minimum required version to the latest published version.
 This will eliminate the prompt that asks the user if they want to download and install the latest version; instead the update will automatically be downloaded and installed.